 After a freshen up and a change of clothes back at the hotel, we journeyed into a nearby town called Rissani.
 This wasn’t officially part of our itinerary, but our guide informed us that they have really good Sunday markets and it was a Sunday after all.
 This freedom and spontaneity is definitely a perk of going with a private tour!

 Rissani was fascinating and a great insight into rural desert Morocco life.
 Locals were eager to show us their products and we even visited the animal market where locals come afar to haggle for a new camel or a new donkey, for example.

 From Rissani, we headed further north again to the Todra gorge.
-Here, we stopped at a small-scale rose water production store.
-The town Kalaat M’Gouna, known as the Rose Valley, is famous for producing rose water.
+Here, we stopped at a small-scale rose water production store in the town of Kalaat M’Gouna, which is known as the Rose Valley, famous for producing rose water.
 It happened to be full bloom time in April when we were there and the gorgeous pink flowers everywhere were a great contrast to the sandy desert colours.

 Our guide also stopped briefly at the side of the road, where I got to unexpectedly hold baby desert fox!

-That evening, we stayed at Riad Tawaza.
-This was a gorgeous locally-run boutique riad perched atop the banks of the Todra gorge.
+That evening, we stayed at Riad Tawaza, a gorgeous locally-run boutique riad perched atop the banks of the Todra Gorge.
 Our room, decorated with rose petals, was perfect after a long day of driving in the heat.

-We were also treated to a delicious four course meal before absolutely crashing that evening.
+We enjoyed a delicious four course meal before crashing that evening.

 After a breakfast on the roof overlooking the gorge in the warm sun, we continued on with a journey north towards Marrakech.